-Students who plan to meet the requirements for a teaching certificate in secondary education while enrolled in another school of the University should consult with the dean of the School of Education.
-The dean assigns an advisor in the School of Education to guide the student through the professional sequence of courses.
+Students who plan to meet the requirements for a teaching certificate in secondary education while enrolled in another school of the University should consult with the dean of the School of Education, Human Performance, and Health.
+The dean assigns an advisor in SOE to guide the student through the professional sequence of courses.
 Such consultation should be held as early as possible in the student's undergraduate career to ensure adequate familiarity with teacher education requirements.
-Students enrolled in other schools of the University should take particular care to inquire about the School of Education and state certification requirements.
+Students enrolled in other schools of the University should take particular care to inquire about the School of Education, Human Performance, and Health and state certification requirements.